How to Make Garlic Powder

 The Step By Step Instructions

-No matter which method you use to dehydrate the garlic, there are just three steps.
-Peeling, slicing, and dehydrating.
-The only thing that changes is the method of dehydration and how finely you mince/slice the garlic.
+No matter which method you use to dehydrate the garlic, there are just three steps: peeling, slicing, and dehydrating.
+The only things that change are the method of dehydration and how finely you mince/slice the garlic.

 Step 1: Prepare the garlic